sh00-git/sh00-git/README.md

 ### Hi there👋
 I am Songhee Park who is interested in Data Analysis, Science.

-- 🔭 I am majoring in Human-centered Artificial Intelligence.
+- 🔭 I majored in human-centered artificial intelligence.
-- 🌱 I am currently learning data analysis.
+- 🌱 I am currently working as a data scientist.
 <!--
 **sh00-git/sh00-git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.